cosmos/ibc/spec/core/ics-026-routing-module/README.md

     // in this case, the channel identifier will be stored with a sentinel value so it is not taken
     // by a new channel handshake and the capability is reserved for the application module.
     // When the module eventually executes its callback it must call writeChannel so that the channel
-    // can be written into an OPEN state and the handshake can proceed on the counterparty. module = lookupModule(datagram.portIdentifier)
+    // can be written into a CLOSED state and the handshake can proceed on the counterparty. module = lookupModule(datagram.portIdentifier)
     err = module.onChanCloseConfirm(
       datagram.portIdentifier,